PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 +++
 We're dreaming of a green Christmas...or at least we're dreaming of our gardens filled with lush green plants!
 And while we're at it we're rounding up our top gardening gift picks for 2025.

-This year we've got a gamut of gardening gift ideas from must-read books, to handy gadgets, to eco-friendly gardening gear!
+This year we've got a gamut of gardening gift ideas from must-read books, to handy gadgets, to eco-friendly gardening goodies!

 # Great Gardening Reads